This post was originally published in 2019 but was updated in 2022 with newer models.

 I’m a bit disappointed I couldn’t fit a knife from the Ranger series on here, but I had to end this list with another from the RAT series.
 These knives were designed in conjunction with Randall Adventure & Training before they created ESEE Knives.
 While ESEE has become an overall better option for similarly designed knives, the RAT fixed blade series remains an excellent option from Ontario.

-The RTAK-II is akin to the Junglas but a lot cheaper.
-It’s a big chopper with a 10.3-inch green powder coated 5160 carbon steel blade.
+The RAT 7 is akin to the ESEE-6 but a lot cheaper with a half-inch bigger blade.
+It’s a big knife with a 7-inch blade.
 The handle is Micarta and the sheath is nylon.
 I probably could have picked any of the RAT fixed blades because they’re all good options depending on the task.